iohzrd/temper/README.md

 use nbody_entropy::NbodyEntropy;
 use rand_core::{RngCore, SeedableRng};

-// Create from system time
-let mut rng = NbodyEntropy::new();
+// Create from OS entropy (/dev/urandom on Linux) let mut rng = NbodyEntropy::new();

-// Or from explicit seed
-let mut rng = NbodyEntropy::from_seed([1, 2, 3, 4, 5, 6, 7, 8]);
+// Or from explicit seed (for reproducible sequences) let mut rng = NbodyEntropy::from_seed([1, 2, 3, 4, 5, 6, 7, 8]);

 // Generate random values (implements RngCore)